Distributing Your Public Feed

 To begin making a public feed, have at least one episode ready to publish, as well as your show artwork.
-You'll need a Pro or Powerhouse Hello Audio account to create a public feed.
+Starter and Pro plans can create one public feed.
+Powerhouse users can create two.

 Public feeds will appear in searchable databases, like Apple Podcasts and Spotify.
 In contrast to your private feeds in Hello Audio, you won't know who subscribes and the only way to remove access is to unpublish the entire feed.

 Know that getting your podcast published on all platforms is a lengthy process.
 The general advice is to plan on a month before your show appears in all databases.
 You can submit the show to all platforms in an hour or so, but they take a while to be approved.
 Apple could take a week.
 Sometimes it's a couple days.
 The good news is, you only have to submit your show once, and never worry about it again :)

 To begin, create a new feed and select "Create Public".

 You'll be greeted with several additional feed options not present in private feeds.
 All public feeds are date-based, meaning each episode is set to be released on a particular day and time.
 This is to match podcast database expectations.

 The Main and Secondary categories help Apple position your podcast in their category charts.
 (You can be #1 in the Science -> Physics category, for example.)
 You are required to have one category.
 The second is optional.